ograsdijk/CeNTREX-TlF-Couplings/README.md

 * `numpy`
 * `centrex_TlF_hamiltonian`

+## Installation
+`python -m pip install .`
+where `.` is the path to the directory.
+To install directly from `Github` use:
+`python -m pip install git+https://github.com/ograsdijk/CeNTREX-TlF-Couplings`

 ## Generating branching ratios
 The code below generates branching ratios from `|J'=1, F1'=1/2, mF=0>` to all states in the `J=1` manifold.
 ```Python